-Cancer Treatment Centers of America® (CTCA) at Midwestern Regional Medical Center (Midwestern) recognizes that reproductive cancer is complicated.
+Cancer Treatment Centers of America® (CTCA) in Chicago recognizes that reproductive cancer is complicated.
 CTCA® designed the Gynecologic Oncology Department to help women navigate the many implications that vaginal, cervical, uterine, vulvar or ovarian cancer may have on their lives and their health.

 Prior to recommending treatment options, the gynecologic oncologists at our hospital in Chicago conduct full patient studies, which may include a pelvic exam and ultrasound.
 Clinicians will review patients’ records, inquire about their medical history and order additional tests, if necessary.
 This information helps the gynecologic oncologist to determine the stage of the patient’s cancer and provide a diagnosis.
 Gynecologic oncologists may also recommend fertility preservation options, if applicable, and educate patients on potential side effects.
 All these factors are taken into consideration when developing a personalized treatment plan designed to meet the patient’s specific needs and treatment goals.
 And because the gynecologic oncologist also performs cancer treatments, they are especially qualified to answer questions.